Originally shared by Megan Erickson, former SDSU Extension Nutrition Field Specialist.

 - Combine vinegar, ½ cup salt, sugar and 2 quarts water.
 Add mixed pickling spices tied in a clean white cloth.
 Heat to boiling.

 - Fill jars with cucumbers.
-Add 1 tsp mustard seed and 1 ½ heads fresh dill to each pint.
+Add 1 teaspoon of mustard seed and 1 ½ heads fresh dill to each pint.
 Cover with boiling pickling solution, leaving ½-inch headspace.

 - Secure lids and process in a water bath canner for 10 minutes (Altitudes above 1,000 ft require an increase in processing time).